Kiln-AI/Kiln/guides/Fine Tuning LLM Models Guide.md

 ## Overview

-We'll be walking through an example where we start from scratch, and build 9 fine-tuned models in just under 18 minutes of active work (not counting time waiting for training to complete), all for under $6.
+We'll be walking through an example where we start from scratch, and build 9 fine-tuned models in just under 18 minutes of active work (not counting time waiting for training to complete).

 You can follow this guide to create your own LLM fine-tunes.
 We'll cover: